-This customer contacted us after finding a large quantity of raccoon feces on a shed in his backyard.
+This customer contacted us after finding a large number of raccoon feces on a shed in his backyard.
 It appeared the problem had been ongoing for quite some time.
 Raccoons had been observed in the area and the homeowner suspected they had been living under their rear deck.

 We sent one of our fully trained wildlife technicians to speak with the homeowner and inspect the property.
 Our technicians will always perform a thorough inspection of all areas around the house to determine the extent of the problem as well as to identify any spaces that have been or could be compromised by wildlife.
 This includes such structures as sheds, decks, garages, porches, etc.